commons-app/commons-app-documentation/android/Contributing-Guidelines.md

 Read the importance of commit message in the [linked blog](https://blog.oozou.com/commit-messages-matter-60309983c227?gi=c550a10d0f67).
 ### Write tests for your code (if possible)

-When adding a new feature or submitting an enhancement, make sure that you have written unit tests to show the feature triggers the new behavior when it should, and to show the feature does not trigger when it shouldn't.
+When adding a new feature, make sure that you have written unit tests to show the feature triggers the new behavior when it should, and to show the feature does not trigger when it shouldn't.
 After any code change, make sure that the entire test suite passes.